Lights, Camera, AbraCadabra: Setting the stage

 The life and career of James Randi, a former stage magician who is now a scientific skeptic of the paranormal.
 A documentary, “An Honest Liar” (2014 release; 95 minutes) is about James “The Amazing” Randi, a magician and escape artist in the mold of the iconic Houdini.
 Like Houdini, Randi subsequently turns into a ferocious adversary and prosecutor of people who deceive the public and exploit it for their own financial and personal advantage (such as the so-called faith healers and those who proclaim to channel the dead).

-A couple of remarks: Justin Weinsteiny and Tyler Measom (formerly of "Sons of Perdition") co-directed this documentary (previously of "Being Elmo").
-We learn a little bit about Randi's history early on in this documentary.
-After watching a magician's performance in Toronto at the age of 17, James Randi dropped out of school because he wanted to be "the next Houdini."
+A couple remarks: Justin Weinsteiny and Tyler Measom (formerly of “Sons of Perdition”) co-directed this documentary (previously of “Being Elmo”).
+We learn a bit about Randi’s history early on in this documentary.
+After watching a magician’s performance in Toronto at the age of 17, James Randi dropped out of school because he wanted to be “the next Houdini.”
 Randi certainly established a successful career (there are multiple clips from the Tonight Show starring Johnny Carson).
 However, once Randi decides (in the 1980s) to focus his efforts on outing the cheaters and manipulators, things get more fascinating.
 The investigation of self-styled spiritual healer Peter Popoff is outstanding (and stunning).
-Randi yells, "We're fighting the fakers!"
+Randi yells, “We’re fighting the fakers!”

 Magic Man (2010)